geraldzakwan/ParlAI/experiments/README.md

 1. The result on the `validation` and `test` set are similar
 2. The obtained `slot accuracy` is decent although not very good.
 The `joint goal accuracy` is very bad `<15%`.
 Need a significant improvement on `joint goal accuracy`.
 One way to start is by defining the ontology, using the `fixed` option and use better language model.
-3. `batch_size` doesn't seem to be crucial hyperparameter looking at the above value.
-But, there is an inclination that the `slot accuracy` decreases and the `joint goal accuracy` increases as the `batch_size` increases.
-I'll investigate this more when I have more results, i.e. more `batch_size`s tried.
+3. Regarding the `batch_size`, there is an inclination that as the `batch_size` increases, the `slot accuracy` decreases, which makes sense because you now consider a lot more slot values, and the `joint goal accuracy` increases, which is quite strange for me.
+There's a possibility that I misimplement the `joint goal accuracy` metric so that such pattern occurs.
+I'll investigate this more.

 ### Error Analysis